-To send a VCI response packet the call-back function vci\cmd\received() use the nb\transport\bw() method, that is a member function of the class tlmt\simple\target\socket, and has the same arguments as the nb\transport\fw() function.
-Respecting the general TLM2.0 policy, the payload argument refers to the same tlmt\vci\transaction object for both the nb\transport\fw() and nb\transport\bw() functions, and the associated call-back functions.
-The set\response\status field must be documented for all transaction types, but only two values are used in this TLM-T implementation:
+To send a VCI response packet the call-back function vci\cmd\received() uses the nb\transport\bw() method, defined by TLM2.0, that is a member function of the class tlmt\simple\target\socket, and has the same arguments as the nb\transport\fw() function.
+Respecting the general TLM2.0 policy, the payload argument refers to the same tlmt\vci\transaction object for both the nb\transport\fw() and nb\transport\bw() functions, and the associated interface functions.
+Only two values are used for the response\status field in this TLM-T implementation:

-• TLMT\OK\RESPONSE

-• TLMT\ERROR\RESPONSE
+- TLMT OK RESPONSE - TLMT ERROR RESPONSE